History of St. Mary's College of Maryland: Entrenchment

 During the 1700s the institution of slavery grew massively in Maryland and became more and more legally entrenched.
 By the late 1600s there had been about 1,000 slaves in all the different settlements of the Maryland colony combined, but during the first 75 years of the 1700s, the number of enslaved people increased to nearly 100,000, and kept growing.

 Over time, the farms in St. Mary's City were consolidated into a large antebellum slave plantation which lasted for more than 150 years until the Civil War.
 The plantation changed hands a few times, but continued to grow until it reached over 1,715 acres in size.
 Enslaved African American's became the largest population in St. Mary's City.
 Records show that slaves on the plantation were bought and sold which would certainly have broken up families.
 Ruins and archeological research in the area has shown that slaves lived in poorly insulated huts, enduring the extremes of Maryland weather with little comfort or protection.
 Typically 5 or 6 people lived in 15 foot by 17 foot huts.
-The plantation system also caused greater poverty among less advantaged free people in the area, because the labor market was always depressed due to competition with slave labor.
+The plantation system also further caused greater poverty among less privileged free people in the area, because the labor market was always depressed due to competition with slave labor.
 Power and wealth therefore proceeded to be concentrated in fewer and fewer hands, and the impoverished classes grew in St. Mary's County.
 Harsh anti-Catholic laws also created barriers for the county's Catholic population.
 A pattern was established of rural poverty in the county among the non-landed free population.